Best Electrician Schools in Montana

 4. Keep track of both your classroom hours and your supervised work hours for licensing.

 Montana offers solid training options for future electricians, whether you prefer a college program or want to earn while you learn.
 Pick a path, get your hours, and move toward your journeyman license.
-That's the fastest way to start working in the trade.
+That’s the fastest way to apply for roles upon completion.